AdversaryCraft/janus-file/README.md

 ├── README.md
 ├── LICENSE
 ├── bank_stmt_polyglot.py
+├── detections/
+│   ├── pdf_zip_polyglot.yar
+│   └── certutil_decode.yml
 └── examples/
     └── hello.exe
 ```

-The `examples/` folder holds a benign `hello.exe` you can use to test the
+The `detections/` folder holds the YARA rule and a Sigma-style YAML stub
-flow without embedding anything meaningful.
+for the launcher stage.
+Copy them into your detection pipeline as needed.

 ---